What Is the Endocannabinoid System?

 CB2 receptors are found throughout the peripheral nervous system, immune system, and multiple organs and metabolic tissues.
 As far back as 1993, scientists studied the links between CB2 receptors and the regulation of inflammation and treatment of autoimmune issues.

 As far as the hard science on what exactly happens when endocannabinoid system receptors interface with cannabinoids, we at CBDfx don’t make definitive claims.
 (Legally, we can’t.)
+There’s an immense amount of ongoing research on CBD, cannabinoids, and their potential therapeutic impact on the endocannabinoid system, but that research is all ongoing.

 Enzymes

-Now, we come to the final term in our guide to the endocannabinoid system — enzymes.
+Now, we come to the final term in our guide to the endocannabinoid system: enzymes.
 You’re likely already familiar at least with the word, whether it’s as a vague memory from science class or from use in wellness marketing, from skin care to supplements.
+Enzymes are proteins that act as catalysts, controlling the speed of chemical reactions.
+In the case of the endocannabinoid system, enzymes play a part in how cannabinoids are broken down.

+There are two enzymes closely associated with the endocannabinoid system.
+They are monoacylglycerol acid lipase and fatty acid amide hydrolase.
 Remember the endocannabinoids we discussed earlier?
 Anandamide and 2-AG?
 Monoacylglycerol acid lipase interacts mainly with 2-AG, while fatty acid amide hydrolase breaks down anandamide.

 Don’t worry, there won’t be a test on this.